| With an

 Jerry Brown who got the gossip mills churning in 1979 when he flew off

 to Africa on a vacation with singer Linda Ronstadt?
+So maybe a

 few people might remember these flamboyant former governors who